Kresty Prison

-Kresty was closed and in 2017 the inmates were relocated to a modern prison facility named Kresty-2.
+Kresty was closed and in 2017 the inmates were relocated to a modern prison facility named Kresty-2 Prison.

 Wine warehouse

 The history of the prison starts in the 1730s.
 During the reign of Anna Ioannovna, Vinny Gorodok (Wine Town) was a warehouse complex where all the wine for the city of Saint Petersburg was held.
 After the Emancipation reform of 1861 the need for prison space greatly increased.
 Before the reforms, serfs were incarcerated by their landowners.
 After the reforms they were put in state prisons.
 In 1867 the wine warehouse was transformed into a 700-bed prison, separated into female and male areas.
 The reconstruction of the wine warehouse was developed by Vladislav Lvov, the chairman of the Saint Petersburg Prison Committee.